2023 Best Film, Video & Photographic Arts Schools in the Great Lakes Region

 While working on their degree, film majors at U-M accumulate an average of around $18,857 in student debt.

-Michigan State University came in at #6 in this year’s edition of the Best Film, Video & Photographic Arts Schools in the Great Lakes Region ranking.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+With a ranking of #6, Michigan State University did quite well on this year’s best schools for film, video and photographic arts students.
+Located in the city of East Lansing, Michigan State is a public college with a very large student population.

 Read full report on Film, Video & Photographic Arts at DePauw University